veepionyc/ios-style-guide/README.md

 ```objc
 static const NSTimeInterval fadetime = 1.7;
 ```

-Properties and local variables should be camel-case with the leading word being lowercase.

 Instance variables should be camel-case with the leading word being lowercase, and should be prefixed with an underscore.
 This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**